-The on-going success of the compensatory habitat measures proposed will include a range of on-going investigations that include pre-construction site surveys of Wallum Sedgefrog presence, abundance and habitat quality; localised groundwater modelling (taking into account dewatering activities, and examining the effects of rainwater infiltration on groundwater); soil chemistry testing (in situ and in adjacent fill areas) to inform selection of appropriate breeding pond sites; and confirmation of hydroperiod in key habitat areas.
+The on-going success of the compensatory habitat measures will be demonstarted threough a range of ongoing investigations that include pre-construction site surveys of Wallum Sedgefrog presence, abundance and habitat quality; localised groundwater modelling (taking into account dewatering activities, and examining the effects of rainwater infiltration on groundwater); soil chemistry testing (in situ and in adjacent fill areas) to inform selection of appropriate breeding pond sites; and confirmation of hydroperiod in key habitat areas.

-Specifically studies will be the responsibility of the person undertaking the action, undertaken prior to works and would consider:
+Specifically studies will be the responsibility of the person undertaking the action, undertaken prior to works and would include:

 - Pre-construction surveys of Wallum Sedgefrog to confirm currency of habitat in accordance with Figure 2.2d. - The extent of impact, timing and duration of dewatering groundwater for construction, which may affect habitats partially affected by, or immediately adjacent to, development; - Determination of the typical hydroperiod of existing Wallum Sedgefrog habitat ponds to document and classify the wetting/drying regimes of the wetland areas; - Finer-scale groundwater modelling for the post-development scenario (particularly focussing on the saturated hydraulic conductivity of retained habitats).
-Groundwater level loggers have already been installed within several key habitat areas within the Northern Locality of the site in order to provide a seasonal profile of groundwater and response to rainfall events; - The impact of development on rainwater infiltration and hence groundwater levels and fluctuations in both retained habitats and in areas where habitat would be created; - The relative importance of indurated material (e.g. coffee rock) in retarding soil drainage and maintaining high groundwater levels at specific locations where habitats would be retained; - O Soil structure (i.e. clay content) at locations were habitat is planned; and - Characteristics of fill used in retained habitats that would be partially affected (i.e., clay content and monomeric aluminium).
+Groundwater level loggers have already been installed within several key habitat areas within the Northern Locality of the site in order to provide a seasonal profile of groundwater and response to rainfall events; - The impact of development on rainwater infiltration and hence groundwater levels and fluctuations in both retained habitats and in areas where habitat would be created; - The relative importance of indurated material (e.g. coffee rock) in retarding soil drainage and maintaining high groundwater levels at specific locations where habitats would be retained; - Soil structure (i.e. clay content) at locations were created habitat is planned; and - Characteristics of fill used in retained habitats that would be partially affected (i.e., clay content and monomeric aluminium).

 As the proposed development is expected to progress over 30 years, there will be considerable opportunity to apply lessons learned from previous stages to the next stage of habitat design and creation.
-This adaptive approach to design and implementation will rely on partnerships between research teams, the proponent, and relevant government agencies in the ongoing implementation of habitat creation across the site.
+This adaptive approach to habitat design and implementation will rely on partnerships between research teams, the approval holder, and relevant government agencies.